 What if my landlord isn’t registered or my landlord/agent has not yet got a licence?

-If your current landlord hasn’t applied to register, or your landlord/agent has not applied for a licence, make sure you let them know that they should do so – it’s possible that they may not have realised yet.
+If your landlord is not registered, or has not yet obtained a licence or appointed an agent who is licensed, make sure you let them know that they should do so – it’s possible that they may not have realised yet.

 Action by Rent Smart Wales or your council

-Landlords or agents that are not registered and/or licensed can be prosecuted.
+Landlords or agents that are not registered or complied with the licensing rules can be prosecuted.
 They may also face one of the following penalties:

-- a fixed penalty notice – giving landlords or agents the option to pay a fixed penalty of £150 or £250 (depending on the offence) rather than have a conviction
+- a fixed penalty notice – giving them the option to pay a fixed penalty of £150 or £250 (depending on the offence) rather than have a conviction

 - a rent stopping order (RSO) – stopping rent being paid by the tenant for a period

-- a rent repayment order (RRO)– requiring landlords or agents to repay any rent, housing benefit or universal credit paid to them for a period.
+- a rent repayment order (RRO)– requiring them to repay any rent, housing benefit or universal credit received for a period.

 Action by the tenant